 2. Number of queries – the amount of search queries you’re going to make.

 There are 6 queries the bot will make to extract the data from 2 categories and 3 locations.

 Therefore, the resulting amount will be no more than 480 organizations (limit of 80 * 6 queries).

 You can remove duplicates in one task by selecting the “Drop duplicates” checkbox.

-Yes, you can drop duplicates by using “Drop duplicates” checkbox (advanced parameters).
-Alternatively, you can drop it by yourself by using “google_id” or “place_id” fields as unique identifiers for a place.
+Yes, you can drop duplicates inside one task by using the “Drop duplicates” checkbox (advanced parameters).
+Alternatively, you can drop it yourself by using the “google_id” or “place_id” fields as unique identifiers for a place.

-You will pay only for the results you extracted no matter how many queries.
+You will pay only for the results you extract, no matter how many queries you make.

 No. There is no public information about emails connected with the listing on Google Maps.
-Outscraper uses external souses to find those emails.
+Outscraper uses external sources to find those emails.

 Yes.
 You can use filters from the advanced parameters with the following operator.